France Telecom: lessons for UK employers following 'institutional harassment' ruling

 Yet there will remain no obligation on other EEA states to provide database rights to UK nationals, residents or corporations and therefore UK database owners may find their rights are unenforceable in the EEA.
 This means that after Brexit in the EEA it would be necessary for those entities to rely either on any copyright in the relevant database, contractual arrangements to protect that database and/or other forms of protections such as restrictive licensing agreements.

 Database rights that exist in the UK prior to exit will continue to exist in the UK for the remainder of their duration.
 Thus those who wish to use databases protected by such rights will continue to need the permission of the right holder.
 Additionally, limited copyright protection for databases will continue to subsist under CDPA 1988 at UK national level and immediate changes to UK copyright law following Brexit are not anticipated.

 Anyone creating, organising or administering databases, or anyone extracting or re-utilising the contents of databases belonging to others, should review their position in relation to the use of such data.
 In particular:

-It is not the intention in this guide to deal with issues of data protection in any detail.
-However, it is important to remember that the Data Protection Act 1998 ("DPA") deals with the use of personal data held both manually and in automated form and will therefore often be applicable to databases.
-Personal data is defined as data which relate to a living individual ("data subject") who can be identified from those data or from the data together with other information in the possession or likely to come into the possession of the holder of the data ("data controller").
+It is not the intention in this guide to deal with data protection issues.
+However, it is important to remember that ownership of database rights does not necessarily give the owner unfettered rights to exploit the data contained in the database in all circumstances.
+The General Data Protection Regulation and the Data Protection Act 2018 (together the "legislation") deal with the use of personal data held both manually and in automated form and will therefore often be applicable to databases.
+Personal data is defined as any information relating to an identified or identifiable natural person ("data subject") who can be identified from those data or from the data together with other information in the possession or likely to come into the possession of the holder of the data ("data controller").

-The DPA attempts to protect personal data in a number of ways, for example:
+The legislation attempts to protect personal data in a number of ways, for example:

 For more information on Data Protection see our article on Data Protection.